MoonPoet/xaprb-src/content/blog/2018/spotify-audio-quality.md

 You may know that Spotify uses Ogg Vorbis.
 According to the [documentation](https://support.spotify.com/us/article/high-quality-streaming/),

-> The desktop app’s standard quality is Ogg Vorbis 160kbit/s.
+> The desktop app's standard quality is Ogg Vorbis 160kbit/s.
 Premium subscribers can choose to switch on High quality streaming, which uses 320kbit/s

 I own the *Blood Red Cherry* CD that has that song, so I ripped it to WAV and used iTunes to encode it to AAC.
 Then I used Soundflower to record Spotify, set